Instructions for kids' activities are always in purple boxes.

 Cereal Necklace Feeder

-If you want to show your child what they will need to do to make their feeder, they can watch this fab and charming video of three year old Archie making his collection of bird feeders, from Dawn Isaac's YouTube Channel.
+If you want to make bird feeders with kids and want a cute video to show your child what to do, try this one!
+This fab and charming video of three year old Archie making his collection of bird feeders, from Dawn Isaac's YouTube Channel.

 Want More Great Content?